Contracts for senior executives: Legal hotspots and potential disputes

 This guide is written for UK senior executives.
 It explores some key contractual issues that are likely to ignite legal conflicts between you and your employer and offers some practical guidance on how best to prevent such conflicts from occurring.

-See also our overview for employees on employment contracts and a separate guide on changing your contract.
+See also our overview for employees on employment contracts and separate guide on changing your contract.
 Our other related guides are highlighted throughout.

 Need legal help to draft or interpret your contract?